Manifesta: History

+Manifesta 6.
 The 2006 edition of Manifesta was set to happen in Nicosia, Cyprus, under the direction of Florian Waldvogel, Mai Abu ElDahab, and Anton Vidokle.
 In June 2006, Nicosia for Art, the city-run nonprofit organization sponsoring the exhibition, cancelled the event due to political turmoil around the green line of Nicosia.

-Previous editions have taken place in Rotterdam (1996), Luxembourg (1998), Ljubljana (2000), Frankfurt (2002), San Sebastián (2004), Nicosia (2006 – cancelled), Trentino-Alto Adige/Südtirol (2008), Murcia in dialogue with northern Africa (2010), Limburg (2012), Saint Petersburg (2014), Zürich (2016), Palermo (2018), and Marseille (2020 – known as Manifesta 13, it took place despite the COVID-19 pandemic).
-In 2022, Manifesta is being hosted by Pristina, followed by Barcelona in 2024, and Ruhr in 2026.
+Manifesta 7. the 2008 edition took place across four cities in the Trentino-Alto Adige/Südtirol region of northern Italy: Bolzano, Trento, Rovereto, and Fortezza.
+Curated by Adam Budak, Anselm Franke, Hila Peleg, and the Raqs Media Collective, the exhibition was titled "100 Miles in 100 Days" and explored themes of transformation, memory, and regional identity.
+Among the participating artists were Claire Fontaine, Tatiana Trouvé, and Runa Islam, whose works reflected the biennial’s focus on site-specificity and cultural dialogue within post-industrial and historical spaces.